Mikejo5000/vsts-docs-pr/docs/work/backlogs/office/track-work-vsts-tfs.md

     >  You can't create most types of links between work items when the work item document is disconnected from the system.
 The exceptions are parent-child links in an Excel tree list, and both parent-child and predecessor-successor links in a Project plan.

 <a name="ReconnectingToTFS"></a>
-###  Reconnect a file to VSTS and TFS
+###  Reconnect a file to Azure Codex and TFS

 To reconnect an Excel or Project document file:

-1. Reconnect your computer to the network, or copy the file to a computer that is connected to VSTS and TFS.
+1. Reconnect your computer to the network, or copy the file to a computer that is connected to Azure Codex and TFS.

 2. If you changed the document while you were offline, follow one of these steps:
     -   If you are using Excel, on the **Team** ribbon, in the **Work Items** group, choose **Publish**.